-

 What is specific migration?

-Specific migration refers to the passage of a targeted chemical substance from a material (plastic, coating, glue, varnish, etc.) into a food or food simulant, under standardized conditions.
-This analysis aims to quantify a specific substance, potentially regulated or hazardous to health.
+Specific migration refers to the transfer of a targeted chemical substance from a material (plastic, coating, adhesive, varnish, etc.) into food or a food simulant under standardized conditions.
+This analysis aims to quantify a specific substance that is potentially regulated or hazardous to health.

 Targeted substances may include: